paxdev/paxdev.github.io/_posts/2022-07-06-more-expressive-tests-with-shouldly.md

 ```
 class Throws
 {
-    public void GetResult() => throw new AccessViolationException();
+    public async Task GetResult() => throw new ArgumentOutOfRangeException();
 }

 var sut = new Throws();

-Should.Throw<BadImageFormatException>(sut.GetResult);
+var thrown = await Should.ThrowAsync<ArgumentNullException>(sut.GetResult);

+thrown.ParamName.ShouldBe("expected");

 /*
 `sut.GetResult`
     should throw
-System.BadImageFormatException
+System.ArgumentNullException
     but threw
-System.AccessViolationException
+System.ArgumentOutOfRangeException
 */
 ```

-The `Should.Throw` method returns the thrown `Exception` so you can continue to test the message or any other properties of the `Exception` you wish.
+The `Should.ThrowAsync` method returns the thrown `Exception` so you can continue to test the message or any other properties of the `Exception` you wish (N.B. there is, of course a synchronous version).

 As with any Assertion library there are useful assertions for `Types`, `Collections`, `Strings` and so forth, however there is one final killer feature which makes `Shouldly` stand out in my opinion.